sustech-topology/TopCap/README.md

 # Detection of vibration patterns

-## Experiments on synthetic data
+Code is located in the main folder as follows.

-## Experiments on real-world data
+- Experiments on synthetic data: fre_amp_av.ipynb

-Code is located in the main folder: observation_result_refined.ipynb
+- Experiments on real-world data: observation_result_refined.ipynb

 # Drawing